iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 ## Overview

 Allows establishment of a [DIDComm connection](https://identity.foundation/didcomm-messaging/spec/#connections) between two parties.
-The connection may be established by an explicit invitation delivered [out-of-band](https://github.com/decentralized-identity/didcomm-messaging/blob/49935b7b119591a009ce61d044ba9ad6fa40c7b7/docs/spec-files/out_of_band.md)&mdash;such as a QR code, URL, or email&mdash;or by following an implicit invitation in the form of a [service endpoint](https://identity.foundation/didcomm-messaging/spec/#did-document-service-endpoint) attached to a public DID Document.
+The connection may be established by an explicit invitation delivered [out-of-band](https://github.com/decentralized-identity/didcomm-messaging/blob/49935b7b119591a009ce61d044ba9ad6fa40c7b7/docs/spec-files/out_of_band.md)&mdash;such as a QR code, URL, or email&mdash;or by following an implicit invitation in the form of a [service endpoint](https://identity.foundation/didcomm-messaging/spec/#did-document-service-endpoint) attached to a public DID document.

 ### Relationships
 - [Termination](./termination): the DIDComm connection may be gracefully concluded using the [termination protocol](./termination).
+- [Authentication](./authentication): The authentication protocol can be used to authenticate parties participating in the established[connection](./connection)
+- [Feature Discovery](./feature-discovery): Feature discovery can be used to learn about the capabilities of the other party.
 ### Example Use-Cases

-- TBD
+- A corporation offers a QR code on the website for customers to connect to their services.
+- A person sends an invitation as an email to friend, to exchange information.
+- A machine has a service embedded in their DID, that allows to connect to it, in order to read data.

 ### Roles
 - Inviter: offers methods to establish connections.